Board of Directors

 Tiffany Carter - Social Media & Communications

 Tiffany Carter is a passionate community builder, creative visionary, and advocate for preserving Georgetown’s history.
 With a background in branding, event coordination, and digital storytelling, she brings a fresh, modern voice to local history and small business promotion.
-She leads social media strategy for the Downtown Georgetown Association and now serves on the board of Preservation Georgetown, where she’s excited to share her gifts and talents—including social media efforts—to help reintroduce the organization to the public, engage all generations, and highlight the value of preservation through accessible, inspiring content.
-Whether she’s crafting a caption, managing social media for community events, or actively supporting DGA’s full calendar of downtown programs, Tiffany brings energy, empathy, and excellence to everything she touches—and she believes in the power of storytelling to preserve the past, connect the present, and shape a hopeful future.
+She previously led social media strategy for the Downtown Georgetown Association and now serves on the board of Preservation Georgetown, where she’s excited to share her gifts and talents—including social media efforts—to help reintroduce the organization to the public, engage all generations, and highlight the value of preservation through accessible, inspiring content.
+Whether she’s crafting a caption, managing social media for community events, or actively supporting downtown programs, Tiffany brings energy, empathy, and excellence to everything she touches—and she believes in the power of storytelling to preserve the past, connect the present, and shape a hopeful future.

 Kim Fleury